New York Family Court Custody Appeals- Article By Appellate Lawyer

 What Is The Appellate Division?

 The New York State Appellate Division consists of four departments.
-In New York City, the First Department decides appeals from courts located in Manhattan and the Bronx, while the Second Department hears cases from courts located in Queens, Staten Island, Long Island, and Westcheter Counties.
-Cases in upstate New York are handled by either the Third Department or the Fourth department.
+In New York City, the First Department decides appeals from courts located in Manhattan and the Bronx, while the Second Department hears cases from courts located in Queens, Staten Island, Long Island, and Westchester Counties.
+Cases in upstate New York are handled by either the Third Department or the Fourth Department.

 Each department has its own rules, which are summarized on their respective websites.
 The Appellate Division handles all kinds of cases, including criminal cases, from New York State trial courts, and most civil cases, with some notable exceptions, such as Federal Cases.